AntonioGar1/MuleSoft-Introduction/README.md

 https://youtu.be/vE3KzL8h3a8
 https://youtu.be/D5L7bj1_Z4M

-How to set up Api Autodiscovery in AS https://youtu.be/qthiIVKKs00
+How to set up Api Autodiscovery in Anypoint studio https://youtu.be/qthiIVKKs00

 Api Design best practices and Applying en Api Mananger